JeroenDeDauw/BatchingIterator/README.md

 }
 ```

 Note how this service only depends on Iterator.
-It is not aware of how the Iterator provides its results.
+It is not aware of how the Iterator provides its
+results.
 You thus decoupled the service from who retrieves the results, and from when this happens.
-They could be comming from values already in memory, wrapped in an `ArrayIterator`, or be pulled from a web service as iteration happens.
+They could be coming from values already in memory, wrapped in an `ArrayIterator`, or be pulled from
+a web service as iteration happens.
 Using an `ArrayIterator` is very helpful for testing.

 Implement the `BarchingFetcher` interface.
-If you already have a service to retrieve the data, this can be a simple wrapper.
+If you already have a service to retrieve the data, this
+can be a simple wrapper.

 ```php
 class BatchingTweetFetcher implements BatchingFetcher {